“Tysha Sokolovna,” a tinny voice rasped in the darkness. “Ms. Sokolovna, can you hear me?”

 “Thanks,” she stated flatly.
 “What does my injury and schooling have to do with what happened aboard the transport?”

-“Despite a biological incompatibility with direct neural interfacing, any semblance of formal training, and with while under great stress, you piloted the Ibis home, Ms. Sokolovna.”
+“Despite a biological incompatibility with direct neural interfacing, any semblance of formal training, and while under great stress, you piloted the Ibis home, Ms. Sokolovna.”

 “How did I—” she interrupted, confused.